ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *In general, decorators in messages at a content level allow for the support of reusable conventions that are present across multiple messages to handle the same functionality consistently.
 A relevant analogy for decorators is that they are like HTTP headers in an HTTP request.
 The same HTTP header is often reused as a convention across multiple requests to achieve cross-domain functionality.*

 *An initial set of useful message decorators that can be used are, but are not limited to:*
-  * *~thread: provide request/reply and threading semantics to allow for maintaining state within, and also across messages.*
+  * *~Thread: provide request/reply and threading semantics to allow for maintaining state within, and also across messages*
-  *	*~timing: timestamps, expiration, elapsed time*
+  *	*~Timing: timestamps, expiration, elapsed time*
-  *	*~l10n: localization support*
+  *	*~L10n: localization support*

   - #### **[R113]**
     All content level BPI messages MUST be represented in JSON format [[RFC7159](#rfc7159)].